cypress-io/cypress/docs/source/guides/getting-started/why-cypress.md

 - **Consistent Results.** Our architecture doesn't use Selenium or Webdriver.
 Say goodbye to slow, brittle, and flaky tests.
 - **Continuous Integration.** Cypress supports {% url "TravisCI" https://travis-ci.org/ %}, {% url "Jenkins" https://jenkins.io/ %}, {% url "CircleCI" https://circleci.com/ %}, {% url "Codeship" https://codeship.com/ %}, or any service running {% url 'Docker' docker-images %}.
 - **Screenshots & Videos:** Cypress automatically takes {% url 'screenshots' screenshots-and-videos %} on failed tests and records a {% url 'video' screenshots-and-videos %} of headless runs.
-- **Understand Failures:** Our {% url 'Dashboard Service' features %} can record all of your tests and help you pinpoint and understand failures.
+- **Understand Failures:** Our {% url 'Dashboard Service' features-dashboard %} can record all of your tests and help you pinpoint and understand failures.
 - **Excellent Support.** Get stuck?
 We're here to help you. {% open_an_issue "Open an issue" %}, join us in {% url "our Gitter chat" https://gitter.im/cypress-io/cypress %}, [email us](mailto:support@cypress.io), or {% url "ask a question on Stackoverflow" https://stackoverflow.com/search?q=cypress.io %}.

 {% img /img/guides/maintain-tests.gif %}